JeffreyATW/magic-mirror-config/README.md

 # MagicMirror² config files

-This is a repository of my custom config and CSS files for [MagicMirror²](https://github.com/MichMich/MagicMirror).
+This is a repository of my custom config and CSS files for my [MagicMirror²](https://github.com/MichMich/MagicMirror) kitchen installation.

 Here's what it looks like in real life.
 The background image changes every minute: